AnonymousVDSM/VDSM/README.md

 **Pendulum swings (60 timesteps)**

-Conditional video samples from VDSM.
+Conditional video samples from VDSM (identity and action embeddings are provided and VDSM uses these to generate the resulting sequence).

 ![](./samples/pend_1.gif)![](./samples/pend_2.gif)![](./samples/pend_3.gif)![](./samples/pend_4.gif)![](./samples/pend_5.gif)

 **MovingMNIST [3] (16 timesteps)**

-Conditional video samples from VDSM.
+Conditional video samples from VDSM (identity and action embeddings are provided and VDSM uses these to generate the resulting sequence).

 ![](./samples/mnist_1.gif) ![](./samples/mnist_2.gif)

 **Animated Sprites [1] (8 timesteps)**

-Conditional video samples from VDSM.
+Conditional video samples from VDSM (identity and action embeddings are provided and VDSM uses these to generate the resulting sequence).

 ![](./samples/sprite_2.gif)
 ![](./samples/sprite_3.gif)